Frequently Asked Questions

 Possible complications will be discussed with you before the procedure but the main concerns are

 bleeding and infection.
-Both are uncommon but do occur.
+Both are uncommon but can occur.
 The chances of the baby needing to be

-in hospital following the procedure are very, very low but it does occasionally occur.
+in hospital following the procedure are very, very low but it can occur.

 Are there benefits to Circumcision?